 Disruption – defined as a major disturbance that changes one’s plans or process – is something that everyone will likely experience at some point in their lives.
 And while significant disruption is unsettling for all of us, imagine you are a woman who has recently gone through a difficult life transition, such as losing a spouse or getting divorced.
 Couple that with suddenly having to face a bear market – not to mention the fear and uncertainty of the pandemic that sparked it – for possibly the first time ever, just as you’re faced with the prospect of managing long-term finances on your own.

-If you’re a financial advisor with female clients who are in this situation, this is an opportunity to demonstrate the value you bring to the relationship by first and foremost being the voice of reason and helping them see the big picture.
+If you’re a financial professional with female clients who are in this situation, this is an opportunity to demonstrate the value you bring to the relationship by first and foremost being the voice of reason and helping them see the big picture.
 As humans, our first instinct in stressful situations is to panic.
 A woman who has experienced a life transition is also likely feeling a loss of control and is going to be even more susceptible to market gyration reactions as she navigates through it alone.
 You can help put things in proper perspective by explaining that, historically, taking a longer-term view on investments has rewarded many investors in the end.

 Following are some strategies and practices you can implement to help female clients get through these challenging times, both from an investing perspective and in terms of their overall financial independence.